KTRDeveloper/charity-dao/docs/index.md

 ![tally cheched boxes](./images/tally_cheched_boxes.png)

 3. Connect your wallet by clicking on connect wallet and choose the account with which you wish to connect.
-If you haven't set up a wallet yet, you can follow this guide to install and configure Metamask, which is one of the most popuplar.
+If you haven't set up a wallet yet, you can follow this guide to install and configure Metamask, which is one of the most popular.

 ![Tally connect wallet](./images/tally_connect_wallet.png)